wp-plugins/custom-field-suite/readme.txt

 == Description ==

-Custom Field Suite is a custom fields management plugin.
+Custom Fields Suite is a custom fields management plugin.
 It allows you to visually create groups of custom fields.
 Each field group can be placed on the edit pages of your choosing.
 It also includes a lightweight API for displaying custom fields throughout your site.

 **CFS is a fork of Advanced Custom Fields.** The main goals of this plugin are stability, performance, and avoiding feature bloat.